a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 Political Science at Trinity College Dublin.\
 \
 I received a B.A. in Political Science and English Studies from the\
-University of Mannheim and an M.Sc. in International Politics from\
+University of Mannheim and a M.Sc. in International Politics from\
 Trinity College Dublin.\
 \
 I specialize in conflict research and my research interests are\